Trump Lands In U.K. For State Visit, And Insults London's Mayor

 Another chief topic will be security, from the fight against ISIS to America's contentious relationship with China and Iran, as well as the situation in North Korea.

-The state visit might be more officious and formal than Trump's tour of the U.K. last summer, but that didn't stop the president from insulting London Mayor Sadiq Khan on Twitter as he arrived — just as he did last June.
+The state visit might be more formal than Trump's tour of the U.K. last summer, but that didn't stop the president from insulting London Mayor Sadiq Khan on Twitter as he arrived — just as he did last June.

 .@SadiqKhan, who by all accounts has done a terrible job as Mayor of London, has been foolishly “nasty” to the visiting President of the United States, by far the most important ally of the United Kingdom.
 He is a stone cold loser who should focus on crime in London, not me......— Donald J. Trump (@realDonaldTrump) June 3, 2019

 "He is a stone cold loser who should focus on crime in London, not me," Trump said.
-The president added, "Kahn reminds me very much of our very dumb and incompetent Mayor of NYC, de Blasio, who has also done a terrible job — only half his height."
+The president added that Khan "reminds me very much of our very dumb and incompetent Mayor of NYC, de Blasio, who has also done a terrible job — only half his height."

-The clash started over the weekend, when Kahn said the U.K. was being "un-British" in hosting and celebrating Trump.
+The clash started over the weekend, when Khan said the U.K. was being "un-British" in hosting and celebrating Trump.
 Writing in The Observer newspaper, the mayor cited Trump's response to a white supremacist rally in Virginia, his immigration policies and other factors.

 The U.S. president, Khan said, is part of a global threat that sows dangerous divisiveness and wins power through fear.

-As NPR's Frank Langfitt reports from London, "Khan said Trump's electoral tactics — along with leaders such as Hungarian prime minister Viktor Orbán — recall the quote: 'divisive tropes of the fascists of the 20th century.' "
+As NPR's Frank Langfitt reports from London, "Khan said Trump's electoral tactics — along with leaders such as Hungarian Prime Minister Viktor Orban — recall the quote: 'divisive tropes of the fascists of the 20th century.' "

 After arriving for his multiday state visit, Trump also complained that because Fox News was not available, he had to watch CNN.